uyennguyen30696/interactive_volcano_plot/README.md

 * An R shiny web application for interactive volcano plot to visualize pre-processed bioinformatics data.

 * The data used for this application is processed with edgeR or DESeq2.
-More details can be found in [here]( https://github.com/uyennguyen30696/BME237).
+More details can be found [here]( https://github.com/uyennguyen30696/BME237).

 ### Demo